-In a large mixing bowl, whisk together the sorghum flour, cornstarch, tapioca starch, and xanthan gum.
+In the bowl of a stand mixer, whisk together the sorghum flour, cornstarch, tapioca starch, salt, xanthan gum, and the remaining sugar.
 Mix well to ensure that the ingredients are evenly dispersed before attaching the paddle attachment.

 Beat the eggs together in a small bowl, then pour the egg mixture and the yeast mixture into the large mixing bowl with the dry ingredients.
-Use a wooden spoon to stir the ingredients thoroughly until you get a homogeneous dough.
+Mix on medium speed for a minute or so, until the ingredients are thoroughly mixed and a homogeneous dough forms.

-The dough will look wet, unlike normal bread dough.
+The dough will look like a thick cake batter, unlike normal bread dough.
 But don’t be alarmed!
 That is exactly how this dough should look.
 Resist the urge to add more flour or starch.

 Step 3 – Let the Dough Rise